kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

-Yes.

-In alpha and beta, the CgroupDriver field of the Kubelet configuration (and the corresponding `--cgroup-driver` flag) will be marked as deprecated.
+Yes, the CgroupDriver field of the Kubelet configuration (and the corresponding `--cgroup-driver` flag) will be marked as deprecated.

-In GA, the CgroupDriver configuration option and the `--cgroup-driver` flag are deprecated, will have no effect, and will be removed in a future release as per the Kubernetes deprecation policy.
+After GA, the CgroupDriver configuration option and the `--cgroup-driver` flag will be removed in a future release as per the [Kubernetes deprecation policy][deprecation-policy]

 ### Monitoring Requirements